lbormann/darts-caller/README.md

 #### **-DLP / --downloads_path**

 In case you face problems with caller-voices-downloads try to change the download-path (absolute Path).
 By default this is 'download' in the application`s directory.
 But make sure you choose an non important folder as the content will be cleared by application.

+#### **-BAV / --background_audio_volume**

+You can not hear any calls as your music is way too loud?
+Try to set this to '0.03' and let the calls begin :) Default is '0.0' (no background-audio-muting).
+Note: Only availble on windows-os.

 #### **-HP / --host_port**